Onimusha Tactics

-is a tactical role-playing video game developed and published by Capcom for the Game Boy Advance.
-A spin-off of the Onimusha series, it is the first and only game in the series to be released for a Nintendo system.
-It does not follow the storyline of the previous PlayStation 2 games and is considered a side story.
-However, the game features a similar plot: a samurai who possesses the Oni Gauntlet can become the Onimusha and fights against Nobunaga and his army of genma.
+is a 2003 tactical role-playing game developed and published by Capcom for the Game Boy Advance.
+A spin-off of the Onimusha series, it was the first game in the series to be released for a Nintendo system.
+It does not follow the storyline of the previous PlayStation 2 games and is considered a side story, but it features a similar plot: a samurai who possesses the Oni Gauntlet can become the Onimusha and fights against Nobunaga and his army of genma.

 Gameplay

 The player is presented with a 3/4 camera view of a detailed gridded battlefield.
 The point of the game is to defeat the opposing team of opponents and improve the player character with experience points gained in battle by defeating enemies.
 Such statistics include strength, which dictates attack power, speed which decides turn order, and others.
 The game allows the player to equip their warrior with katanas, spears, and other weapons.